Sharp non-explicit blow-up profile for perturbed nonlinear heat equations with gradient terms

-Similar result has been proved previously for the case of $h_i\equiv 0$ by Kammerer and Zaag in \cite{KZ2000}.
-Our goal is to show that the last term of equation (\ref{eq:1}) does not have a large effect on the solution's blow-up for large times.
+\begin{remark} Similar result has been proved previously for the case of $h_i\equiv 0, i=1,2$ by Kammerer and Zaag in \cite{KZ2000}.
+Our goal is to show that the last term of equation \eqref{eq:1} does not have a large effect on the solution's blow-up for large time.
 In fact, our approach in this paper is inspired by the main idea of \cite{KZ2000} and some technical tools used in \cite{GK1989}, \cite{TZ2015} and in \cite{AZ2021}.
 It might seem easy to show such thing, since our problem is just a simple perturbation of the equation of \cite{KZ2000}.
-If this is true in the statements, it is not the case for the proof, where we need some involved arguments to control the $h_i(u_i, \nabla u_i)$ term.
+If this is true in the statements, it is not the case for the proof, where we need some involved arguments to control the $h_i(u_i, \nabla u_i)$ term. \end{remark}

-In this paper, we prove only the Theorem \ref{Thm: ch1}', knowing that Theorem \ref{Thm: ch1} is an immediate consequence.
+In this paper, we only prove Theorem \ref{Thm: ch1}', knowing that Theorem \ref{Thm: ch1} is an immediate consequence.
 We proceed in five sections for the proof.
 Note in particular, the conclusion is in the seventh section.
 Theorem \ref{Thm 2 g} is done in the eight section together with the section \ref{No blow up threshold}.

-\textbf{Acknowledgement :} The author wants to thank Hatem Zaag for useful conversations and comments, who generously provided knowledge and expertise during this project.
+\textbf{Acknowledgement:} The author wants to thank Hatem Zaag for useful conversations and comments, who generously provided knowledge and expertise during this project.
 Moreover, the author would like to express her gratitude to the referees for the effort they dedicated to reviewing the article and providing valuable suggestions which contributed to the improvement of this publication.